Senn-01/voice-inbox-app/cursor_docs/projectRoadmap.md

 - 2023-07-17  v0.1  Initial roadmap based on project spec
 - 2023-07-17  v0.2  Updated with implementation progress
 - 2023-07-17  v0.3  Updated with GRDB and sync implementation
 - 2023-07-17  v0.4  Updated with testing and deployment progress
+- 2023-07-18  v0.5  Updated with successful Whisper backend deployment